SeismoTech/hashish/README.md

 Hashish: a psychedelic approach to hashing
 ======================================================================

-This package contains implementation of several hashing algorithms sharing a common interface.
+This package contains the implementation of several hashing algorithms sharing a common interface.

 The criteria to add a hashing algorithm is